-- 10.1 Effects of Yoga on Physiological Systems: Respiratory, Circulatory, Digestive, Nervous and Excretory Systems. - 10.2 Place of Yoga as Supplementary, Compensatory, Regenerative and Yogic Power. - 10.3 Role of Yoga in Sports: Promotion of Mental Wellbeing, Self-Actualization, Concentration, Suppression of Anxiety and depression. - 10.4 Role of Yoga in Making out a Sports Person.
+- 10.1 Effects of Yoga on Physiological Systems: Respiratory, Circulatory, Digestive, Nervous and Excretory Systems. - 10.2 Place of Yoga as Supplementary, Compensatory, Regenerative and Yogic Power. - 10.3 Role of Yoga in Sports: Promotion of Mental Wellbeing, Self-Actualization, Concentration, Suppression of Anxiety and depression. - Role of Yoga in preparation of a sportsperson.